MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 To customize Microsoft Copilot to create a specific copilot for particular tasks and domain knowledge, build:

-- 🎯 [**Declarative copilots**](overview-declarative-copilot.md), which are designed to enhance the user experience by allowing the creation of personalized chat experiences to provide tailored interactions and responses
+- 🎯 [**Declarative copilots**](overview-declarative-copilot.md), which are designed to enhance the user experience by allowing the creation of personalized chat experiences to provide tailored interactions and responses, with a similar look-and-feel with Microsoft Copilot interface.

 :::image type="content" source="assets/images/declarative-copilot-ui.png" alt-text="A fictional declarative copilot UI." lightbox="assets/images/declarative-copilot-ui.png" border="false":::

 To add unstructured data into Microsoft Graph, use:

 - 🎯 [**Graph connectors**](overview-graph-connector.md), which enable data ingestion from various sources to Microsoft Graph, facilitating unified data access and insights across Microsoft 365 and other services.
-They can work either standalone, or with declarative copilots
+They can work either standalone, or with declarative copilots.

 And there are the growing number of extensions you build.
 Your options include:

 - **Plugins**, which add skills and actions to Microsoft 365.
-Plugins have a few different types that are built differently
+Plugins have a few different types that are built differently.
   - 🎯 [**API plugins**](overview-api-plugins.md) can work either standalone, or with declarative copilots by calling REST APIs via OpenAPI service.
   - 🎯 [**Teams Message Extensions**](overview-message-extension-bot.md) for Teams are the search and action capability for Teams that now work as plugins too.
   - 🎯 [**Actions in Copilot Studio**](/microsoft-copilot-studio/copilot-plugins-overview?context=/microsoft-365-copilot/extensibility/context), which connects Microsoft 365 and the Power Platform environment.
 Actions include **Conversational actions**, **Prompts**, **Flows**, and **Connectors**.
+If you prefer developing without much coding, these options are for you.

 > [!TIP]
 > If you've built message extensions for Teams before, you can immediately see the value of Copilot extensibility, but if you want to build the latest and greatest, try building API plugins and Graph Connectors!

 ### Tool options: Pro-code or low-code?

 Your journey vary based on your desired outcomes and your coding expertise.
-Whether you’re a seasoned coder or prefer low-code or no-code solutions, there’s a suite of tools tailored to your development style.
+Whether you're a seasoned coder or prefer low-code or no-code solutions, there’s a suite of tools tailored to your development style.

 How you build and which tools you should use is up to you.
 Your choices are: